-The planning area in this plan is defined by the City's Urban Growth Area (UGA), which include the city limits and unincorporated area.
-The 2015-2021 UGA boundaries are consistent with the Poulsbo UGA adopted by Kitsap County, and provide sufficient land capacity for Poulsbo's assigned population projections.
-In addition, this is the planning area that will be used in the City's 2016-2024 GMA required periodic Comprehensive Plan update.
+The planning area in this plan is defined by the city's Urban Growth Area (UGA), which include the city limits and unincorporated area.
+The 2021 UGA boundaries are consistent with the Poulsbo UGA adopted by Kitsap County and provide sufficient land capacity for Poulsbo's assigned population projections.
+In addition, this is the planning area that will be used in the 2024 GMA required periodic Comprehensive Plan update.